cryptoks/pdo-connection-wrapper/README.md

 ## How to use this library

 ##### Initialize Connection Class
-Connection class accepts 2 arrays in it's constructor first one is DSN settings and the second one is for connection options
+Connection class accepts 2 arrays in it's constructor first one is DSN settings and the second one is for connection options and third attribute is which PDO driver do you want to use for connection default is MYSQL.
+You can check PDO Drivers https://www.php.net/manual/en/pdo.drivers.php or using SupportedPDODatabaseDrivers() method
 ```php
 $DatabaseInstance = new Connection([
     'host' => 'localhost',